wangby511/System-Design-Architecture-and-Infra/DDIA/Chapter-5-Replication.md

 Take a snapshot of the leader's database and copy that to the new follower node.

 The follower connects to the leader and requests all the data changes.
+If the leader fails, one of the followers needs to be promoted to be the new leader.

 ### Handling Node Outages